Game of Thrones Marketing – Advertising Perspective

-The last example we prepared for you is Spotify – and also one of the best examples of online promotion when talking about Game of Thrones.
+The last, but not less important example is Spotify.
+It is known as one of the best examples of online promotion when talking about Game of Thrones.
 Spotify and HBO have launched the “With Whom You Hear” website.
 It analyzes your Spotify’s listening history then match you with a character from the show that fits with your tastes.

 Winter Is Here

 As we’re preparing for the final episode of GoT, consider how can you increase your marketing efforts to deliver a new level of personalized interaction with your loyal customers.
 You may not ‘claim the throne,’ but you just might end up claiming a higher level of engagement and increased ROI.
 And that is a prize worth seeking after.

 More from our blog